No, this section does not contain graphic nudity of any kind, if only because

 psychiatrist bills; they'll be shredded in the spambox.

-not on action, and understanding the character is more important than knowing exactly what's
+action, and understanding the character is more important than knowing exactly

-happening (although often it would help!).
-In a way I'm glad I don't know literally what's
+what's happening (although often it would help!).
+In a way I'm glad I don't know

-Everlasting note, I found my guesses were right except for the flower's quality of
+Everlasting Note, I found my guesses were right except for the flower's quality

-being visible to angels and tangible to demons - that was a bit too technical to guess.
+of being visible to angels and tangible to demons - that was a bit too technical

 Although they may have action/RPG elements, BL games are most often dating sims.
 They are a subcategory of ren'ai games, as it's called in Japan: the player is presented with one main character and a number of "target" characters to start a romantic relationship with.
 Ren'ai games aimed at a female public feature a girl trying to snare one of a number of boys or, even more popular, a boy trying to snare other boys: the second kind of game is called "Boy Love" (a literal translation of "shonen ai"), BL for short.
 Such games being made for women, they are i. not realistically "gay" and ii. because we women have such delicate, fragile psyches, very sugary and storyline-oriented with mosaics covering the little-or-no actual sex.
 Dating sims aimed at a male audience tend to be "how fast can you shag all the chicks".
 The gap is narrowing, though, with some very grim and/or sex-filled BL games in the "for women" category, deep psychological drama in the "for men" category, and even some BL games specifically made for a male public!
 I won't go into the whole "why do women like stories about gay men" debate here except to say that the standard anime-female gender roles, voice mannerisms and body proportions make me puke - even BL games usually contain bladder-chested dumb-waitress types with wheezy voices, but at least they're only extras - so a male-heavy cast is simply more bearable, and that likewise hetero romantic conventions are so stomach-turning that I don't care whether the players are all gay males or all lesbians, as long as I don't have to put up with the inevitable (hetero)sexist CRAP!
 In fact, many "gay" BL characters aren't, it's more a case of "love knows no gender", and often the game doesn't fuss about straight or gay.
 What a relief.